Purchasing Card Policies

 - The cardholder must retain the transaction records (including copies of plot-sheet and backup records) for audit purposes.

-- The cardholder must attach the transaction records to your monthly Memo Statement from Citigroup and submit them to your department head/supervisor for review and approval.
+- The cardholder must attach the transaction records to your monthly reconciliation packet from JPMC and submit them to your department head/supervisor for review and approval.

 - The department head indicates approval by signing your monthly PLOT sheet.